Xzchea123/tth/README.md

 local fullBrightLoop

 fullBrightBtn.MouseButton1Click:Connect(function()
 	fullBrightEnabled = not fullBrightEnabled
 	fullBrightBtn.Text = "Full Bright: " .. (fullBrightEnabled and "ON" or "OFF")
 	if fullBrightEnabled then
 		if fullBrightLoop then fullBrightLoop:Disconnect() end
 		fullBrightLoop = RunService.RenderStepped:Connect(function()
 			Lighting.Ambient = Color3.new(1, 1, 1)
-            Lighting.Brightness = 10
+			Lighting.Brightness = 3
 		end)
 	else
 		if fullBrightLoop then fullBrightLoop:Disconnect() end
 		Lighting.Ambient = originalAmbient
 		Lighting.Brightness = originalBrightness
 	end
 end)

--- No Fog (Slider + Loop)
+-- No Fog
 local fogBtn = createToggle("No Fog", 280)
 local fogEnabled = false
 local originalFogEnd = Lighting.FogEnd
 local fogLoop

 fogBtn.MouseButton1Click:Connect(function()
 	fogEnabled = not fogEnabled
 	fogBtn.Text = "No Fog: " .. (fogEnabled and "ON" or "OFF")
 	if fogEnabled then
 		if fogLoop then fogLoop:Disconnect() end
 		fogLoop = RunService.RenderStepped:Connect(function()
 			Lighting.FogEnd = 1000000
 		end)
 	else
 		if fogLoop then fogLoop:Disconnect() end
 		Lighting.FogEnd = originalFogEnd
 	end
 end)

--- Mouse Lock/Unlock Keybind (')
-local mouseFree = false
+-- Input for GUI and Mouse Lock local mouseFree = false local mouseLoop
-local mouseLoop

 UserInputService.InputBegan:Connect(function(input, gpe)
 	if input.KeyCode == Enum.KeyCode.Quote and not gpe then
 		mouseFree = not mouseFree
 		if mouseFree then
 			if mouseLoop then mouseLoop:Disconnect() end
 			mouseLoop = RunService.RenderStepped:Connect(function()
 				UserInputService.MouseBehavior = Enum.MouseBehavior.Default
 				UserInputService.MouseIconEnabled = true
 			end)
 		else
 			if mouseLoop then mouseLoop:Disconnect() end
 			UserInputService.MouseBehavior = Enum.MouseBehavior.LockCurrentPosition
 			UserInputService.MouseIconEnabled = false
 		end
-    -- GUI hide/show keybind (])
 	elseif input.KeyCode == Enum.KeyCode.RightBracket and not gpe then
 		gui.Enabled = not gui.Enabled
 	end
 end)

 gui.AncestryChanged:Connect(function()
 	if not gui:IsDescendantOf(game) then
 		if espCon then espCon:Disconnect() end
-        if zombieAddedCon then zombieAddedCon:Disconnect() end
 		if saLoop then saLoop:Disconnect() end
 		if fovLoop then fovLoop:Disconnect() end
 		if fullBrightLoop then fullBrightLoop:Disconnect() end
 		if fogLoop then fogLoop:Disconnect() end
 		if mouseLoop then mouseLoop:Disconnect() end
 		UserInputService.MouseBehavior = Enum.MouseBehavior.Default
 		UserInputService.MouseIconEnabled = true
 	end
 end)